timtomch/2014-07-15-toronto/novice/sql/01-select.md

 <div>
-<p>For this lesson, we're going to use the library of the SQL Learners Academy as an example.
+<p>For this lesson, we're going to use the library of the <em>SQL Learners Academy</em> as an example.
 Since the Academy is much more concerned about teaching SQL than proper cataloguing, its library catalogue is quite rudimentary.
 The catalogue is based on a few tables that are in relation to each other, enough to get the concept of relational databases across, and run some simple quries!</p>
-<p>More importantly, the raw database is always <a href="swclib.db">available for download</a> so that students can learn to tinker SQL.
-Unhappy librarians, maybe, but happy coders!</p>
+<p>More importantly, the raw database is always <a href="swclib.db">available for download</a> (in SQLite format) so that students can learn to tinker SQL.</p>
 </div>